crystalsand10/PS_glean_device/README.md

 	** This file has been further split into 3 files, in order to get the run times of each of the PRN tasks individually.
 Each of the file contains just one medication.
 Apart from that, the implemented methods are the same.

-* PatientSafety_v11.gomsl - Model to test the features (specifically menu Items) of scheduled medications PatientSafety_v11.gomsl - Model to test the features (specifically menu Items) of replace medications
+* PatientSafety_v11.gomsl - Model to test the features (specifically menu Items) of scheduled medications
+* PatientSafety_v12.gomsl - Model to test the features (specifically menu Items) of replace medications

+* PatientSafety_v13.gomsl - leading towards proper methods to carry out replace and scheduled medication prescribing tasks.